JesseWilliams1642/Fullstack-challenge/README.md

 We will assess the following aspects of your solution:

-* **Core Scheduling Logic**: Accuracy and efficiency of the availability calculation algorithm
+* **Core Scheduling Logic**: Accuracy and efficiency of the availability calculation functions
 * **Full-Stack Integration**: Seamless communication between frontend and backend
 * **Code Quality**: Clean, maintainable, and well-structured code
 * **Database Design**: Proper schema design and query optimisation